 (American, b.
 1970; resides in Chicago, IL)

-There is a long tradition of floral depictions throughout art history and Doug Fogelson’s series Potpourri (2012) is both inspired by and a recent incarnation of that narrative.
-Fogelson focuses on the cultivation of commercially sold flowers and their role in contemporary culture, producing images that are lush, vibrant, and colorful.
+In another series, Potpourri (2012), Fogelson focuses on the cultivation of commercially sold flowers and their role in contemporary culture, producing images that are lush, vibrant, and colorful.
 Fogelson questions why, in an effort to appreciate the beauty of nature, there is an industry that mass-produces, cuts, and distributes flowers in such an unsustainable way.
 Each composition is created and altered by hand in the color darkroom, using experimental techniques with bleach and floral “pressings” on large format film.
 The resulting works are complex and layered, calling attention to the notion of using the often-exotic blooms decoratively and as gifts amid an environment in crisis.

 -A portion of this essay is an excerpt from Doug Fogelson: The Earth as We Know It, Allison Grant, Assistant Curator, for the Center for Humans & Nature.
 The full essay can be read here.